Woman charged with causing teen cyclist's death at notorious roundabout

 She did not enter a plea today while appearing in Auckland District Court before a registrar.
 Tilsley was remanded at large until her next appearance.

-Nineteen-year-old Levi Williams was biking down Manukau Rd, believed to be on his way to visit his grandmother, when he was killed near the Royal Oak roundabout on March 5.
+Nineteen-year-old Levi James was biking down Manukau Rd, believed to be on his way to visit his grandmother, when he was killed near the Royal Oak roundabout on March 5.

 AdvertisementAdvertise with NZME.